Madhumitamoi/MetroApp/README.md

 For node 3, the possible paths are 1->2->3(cost = 6) or 1->4->3(cost = 4) or 1->2->5->3(cost = 8).
 The minimum of these three paths would be our answer which is 4.
 For node 5, the possible paths are 1->2->5(cost = 7) or 1->4->3->5(cost = 5) or 1->4->3->2->5(cost = 13).
 The minimum of these three paths would be our answer which is 5.

+Approach-
+1. We would be using a min-heap and a distance array of size N initialized with infinity (indicating that at present none of the nodes are reachable from the source node) and initialize the distance to source node as 0.
+2. We push the source node to the queue.
+3. For every node at the top of the queue we pop that element out and look out for its adjacent nodes.
+If the current reachable distance is better than the previous distance indicated by the distance array, we update the distance and push it in the queue.
+4. A node with a lower distance would be at the top of the priority queue as opposed to a node with a higher distance.
+By following the steps 3, until our queue becomes empty, we would get the minimum distance from the source node to all other nodes.
+Here’s a quick demonstration of the same.

+Code